Domain industry trends: 5 key developments

 “When I try to imagine how people will be using the Internet in 5 or 10 years, I mostly see the rising role of AI assistants doing a lot of the heavy lifting for us.
 Instead of visiting websites, opening a browser, and typing the domain address, we will simply talk to our phones.
 We will be asking them questions and seeing answers directly on the screen, or having them read out loud by the device – just like you can currently write a question into Google and most likely get a direct answer, without the need to open any pages.”

 “The future will pull towards the growth of voice assistants to get necessary data and information.
-However this technology is not exclusive, and corporate websites, e-commerce and other business-related websites will continue to require websites (and subsequently, domain names).
+However this technology is not exclusive, and corporate websites, e-commerce, and other business-related websites will continue to require websites (and subsequently, domain names).
 There is still room for growth in the web industry, and we must keep in mind that emails still need web domains (and other “domain add-on” products)!

 In the long future, domains will take a back seat, being a “categorization” of website content, and the door to access the source of the information.
-The idea of domains (and DNS) was to facilitate access to web servers, in order to translate IPs, since they are difficult to remember.
+The idea of domains (and DNS) was to facilitate access to web servers, in order to translate IPs since they are difficult to remember.
 But we will go one step further, and it will not be necessary to remember domain names in order to access services – whether it is in regards to virtual assistants that will extract information from websites (which will have domains!), links between applications, more friendly and interactive chats between humans… The future looks promising, as it will force TLD registries to make changes and add more value to domain names.”

-“When it comes to talking about the future of domains, the first thing one will ask themself may be “How do I make myself noticeable on the internet” or “how do I make noise that everyone will listen to?”
+“When it comes to talking about the future of domains, the first thing one will ask oneself may be “How do I make myself noticeable on the internet” or “How do I make noise that everyone will listen to?”
 With advancing technology and rapidly growing demands for new sources of income, the market is witnessing an urge to pull their socks up, and it is the same case with domain registrars.
 Building your online presence requires careful consideration when selecting a domain name.
 In addition to acting as a URL for people to access your site, it’s a crucial component of branding, influencing how your target market perceives your company.
 If you have additional valued products while choosing your domain name(s) which are required in the initial phase of setting up your own business, you feel comfortable and confident enough about taking off from the ground!”